guillermooo/sublime-undocs/source/file_processing/build_systems.rst

 Build systems let you run your files through external programs like :program:`make`, :program:`tidy`, interpreters, etc.

-Executables called from build systems must be in your ``PATH``.
-For more information about making sure the ``PATH`` seen by Sublime Text is set correctly, see :ref:`troubleshooting-build-systems`.
+Executables called from build systems must be in your :const:`PATH`.
+For more information about making sure the :const:`PATH` seen by Sublime Text is set correctly, see :ref:`troubleshooting-build-systems`.